State Legislative and Policy Advocate

 The Legislative and Policy Advocate will be responsible for moving forward a portion of OLC’s legislative and policy priorities.
 OLC’s agenda is non-partisan and established through a priority setting process approved by OLC’s Board.
 This process incorporates input from our clients and client communities, the eleven OLC offices, OLC’s litigation support unit, community partners, and the legal community.
 Advocacy issues and responsibilities are shared, with each member of the legislative team playing a role with subject-matter specialization and focus.

 The position is a full-time, exempt position based in Portland that reports to and is supervised by the director of public affairs and legislative advocacy.
 The position will join the director and two legislative advocates, to make a team of four.
 The position requires working in Salem on a daily basis during legislative sessions and at other times as necessary.
-As a result of the pandemic, OLC is currently operating remotely, and depending on the current circumstances, the individual hired for this position may start their employment working remotely.
+As a result of the pandemic, OLC is currently operating partially remotely, and will adapt to circumstances as they develop.

 OLC is an equal opportunity employer committed to creating a healthy work environment for a diverse staff.
 We encourage people from diverse backgrounds and communities to apply.

 - Provide high quality legislative and administrative advocacy for OLC’s client communities.